Upload new images. The image library for this site will open in a new window.

 Remove the video from the media panel.

-Your degree requirements depend on your your starting year of study (also called your “catalog year”) and declared major:
+Your degree requirements depend on your starting year of study (also called your “catalog year”) and declared major:

 Bachelor of Arts (BA) in Biological Sciences (with an Honors option) is popular with students who are double-majoring or adding a minor or multiple minors.
 It requires 33 biology credits (out of 124 degree credits), so there is ample room to explore other areas of interest.